Exchange voucher for cash

 - Nera Vukovic-Bringezu

-- Jochen Winter (catholic refugee chaplain)
+- Jochen Winter (catholic refugee pastor)

 - Ulrich Wohland